-Speaking of support, there are a few ways to ask questions and we will jump on and get you answers to.
+Speaking of support, there are a few ways to ask questions:

-1) You can leave a comment at the bottom of every module here.
-Just leave comments and we'll do our best to jump on quickly and get you an answer.
+1) You can comment at the bottom of every module here.
+Just leave comments, and we'll do our best to jump on quickly and get you an answer.

-2) Join up on our private Facebook group and ask away.
-We will jump on and get you an answer by either us, our CEA team, or the group that's on there to support one another.
+2) Join our private Facebook group and ask away.
+We will jump on and get you an answer by either us, our CEA team or the group on there to support one another.
 You can request access here!

 You can see that support is all around you.
 We've got your back.
-Now just start plugging through each module and more importantly, do a TON of practice problems.
+Now just start plugging through each module and, more importantly, do a TON of practice problems.
 You'll find them in the lectures and in the video problem archive.
-Getting these under your belt will be ultimately what launches you into passing.
-It will also get you use to thumbing through the NCEES manual to find equations, etc. You must get use to using that manual.
+Getting these under your belt will ultimately be what launches you into passing.
+It will also get you used to thumb through the NCEES manual to find equations, etc. You must get used to using that manual.
 It's the only reference they let you use (as a PDF) on this computer-based testing exam.

 How to Tackle the Course